derethil/hosting-script/README.md

    >
    > - You'll want to add `export PATH="/home/pi/.local/bin:$PATH"` to `/home/pi/.bashrc` if you want to run Poetry in the future.
    > - `poetry shell` is a very buggy command so if you run into problems you may need to activate the virtualenv using `source $(poetry env info --path)/bin/activate` instead.

+6. Change the default config values located in `./config.yaml`.

+   Config values are explained in the config file.

+   > **_NOTE_**: Pi-AP offers many different configuration values for the access point and while most can likely be left as default, they can optionally be configured simply by adding them to this tool's `config.yaml` file under `access_point`.
+For example, to change the value of `USEREXECUTINGSCRIPT='pi'`:
+   >
+   > ```yaml
+   > access_point:
+   >  ssidname: RPI-AP1 # SSID of the new wifi network
+   >  apwpa2passwd: cH4nG3M3 # Wifi network password
+   >  ...
+   >  userexecutingscript: user
+   > ```

 7. Run the script
    ```shell